michaelbecker/freertos-addons/README.md

 ### Version 1.3.2
 + https://github.com/michaelbecker/freertos-addons/releases/tag/v1.3.2
 + Bug fixes to 1.3.1 regarding the critical section wrapper.
 Code prior to this version in critical.hpp will not compile successfully.
-Also added a Demo project using straight C and the updated Linux simulator only.
-Also note I am working through some configuration issues with Coverity.
-It is reporting 9 new defects, but these are false positives that the tool is not handling.
-When I added CPP_FREERTOS_NO_EXCEPTIONS, I also added Demo projects to test this.
-Coverity is incorrectly flagging these projects as not catching exceptions, when in fact these configurations are never throwing exceptions.
++ Added a Demo project using straight C and the updated Linux simulator only.

 ### Version 1.3.1
 + https://github.com/michaelbecker/freertos-addons/releases/tag/v1.3.1